CarbonLDP/carbonldp-js-sdk/doc/README.md

 values:Array <Carbon.HTTP.Header.Value>
 ```

-Array that contains each value of the header
+Array that contains each value of the header.

 #### <a name="Carbon-HTTP-Header-Class-Methods" />Methods